 Bristlecone Pine Trail is a 3.9 mile moderately trafficked out and back trail located near Baker, Nevada that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 The Glacier Trail is the continuation of the Bristlecone Trail for a total of 4.6 miles RT.
 It continues beyond the bristlecone pine grove to the only glacier in Nevada, nestled beneath Wheeler Peak.
 Terrain is rocky and you can encounter snow as well.
 The Bristlecone Pine Glacier Trail leads into bristlecone forests and the trailhead is located at the end of the Wheeler Peak Scenic Drive at the Bristlecone Parking area.
 Trail winds through groves of park's ancient trees and up into a glacier cut canyon to the nation's southern-most glacier.
 Trail is 4.6 miles RT with gain of 1100 ft.
 Midway the trail has interpretive signs that provide information about famous trees.
 Glacier Trail is the continuation of Bristlecone Trail to beyond bristlecone pine grove to the only glacier in Nevada - Wheeler Peak Glacier, nestled beneath Wheeler Peak - and takes you across piles and piles of glacial-cut rocks.